-In 2023, sensitivity data have been generated for samples originating from Austria, Brazil, Bulgaria, China, Croatia, France, Germany, Hungary, Italy, Portugal, Romania, Switzerland, Slovakia, and Spain.
+In 2024, sensitivity data have been generated for samples originating from Austria, Brazil, China, Croatia, Czech Republic, France, Germany, Hungary, Italy, Portugal, Switzerland, Slovenia, and Spain.

-Most 2023 samples in monitored areas were sensitive.
+Most 2024 samples in monitored areas were sensitive.

 In France, extensive monitoring shows a largely sensitive situation.
-Again, less sensitive populations were detected in commercial vineyards of Armagnac.
-A single population with reduced sensitivity was also found in Vallée du Rhône.
+Less sensitive populations were detected in commercial vineyards of Armagnac and Cognac.
+A single population with reduced sensitivity was again found in Vallée du Rhône and for the first time in Alsace.

-In Italy, there was an increase in the detection of less sensitive populations/isolates in Veneto (Treviso), Emilia Romagna (Ravenna) and Friuli-Venezia-Giulia.
+In Italy, the frequency of resistant populations/isolates remains moderate to high in Veneto, Emilia Romagna and Friuli-Venezia-Giulia.